robk18/datascience_cleaning_project/Readme.md

 * codebook.md - code book describing variables, summaries, what was done to clean the data

-* UCI_HAR_data_clean.R - Script to extract mean and standard deviations and create a new mean of the data by subject and activity
+* run_analysis.R - Script to extract mean and standard deviations and create a new mean of the data by subject and activity

 * Variables.txt - list of mean of means variables, the output of the script